 Do your keyword research.
 What words do you expect guests to type into Google to find your hotel website?
 Thinking like your guests will help you write content hand tailored for them, making it more likely that they will find you.
 Additionally, you can use tools like Google’s Keyword Planner to discover which keywords and key-phrases guests actually use to find properties like yours.
 In general, your homepage should be optimized for a combination of your location (city, state, province, region, country) and your property type (inn, B&B, lodge, etc.) Also, sometimes a major local attraction is necessary—for example “hotels near Disneyland” might be a popular key-phrase, or ‘bed and breakfast near the Grand Canyon”, and so on.

 Social signals—what Google calls your ‘social graph’—are increasingly becoming more and more important.
 They may even outweigh backlinks in the near future.
 Basically, the more Facebook ‘likes’, Twitter ‘tweets’ and Google+ ‘+1s’ your web content has, the more likely it will be to rank well on Google.
 Google uses your website’s social signals to gauge the health and quality of your content.
 If you aren’t integrated with social, you could potentially lose your rankings over time.

 Backlinks are still the most powerful thing Google uses to decide how to rank your website.
 A backlink is any link out there on the Internet that points to your website.
 Let’s say a local tour group links to your hotel from their website.
 That is a backlink, and it is a high quality one because it is local and within the same field as your website (travel and hospitality).
 Google ranks your website better if you have many backlinks that make sense.

-That said, many unscrupulous SEO agencies have tried to artificially boost their clients’ website rankings by purchasing very low quality backlinks for them.
+That said, many unscrupulous SEO specialists have tried to artificially boost their clients’ website rankings by purchasing very low quality backlinks for them.
 Google has become savvy over the years and often discounts these kinds of backlinks—and sometimes, they penalize the recipient of those backlinks.
 It is therefore important that you gain quality backlinks organically instead of purchasing them from hotel SEO snake-oil salesmen or otherwise gaining them artificially.